Seal of Oklahoma

+The Great Seal of Oklahoma was officially adopted in 1907 and is used to authenticate certain documents issued by the Government of Oklahoma.
+The phrase is used both for the physical seal itself, which is kept by the Secretary of State, and more generally for the design impressed upon it.

+Design

 The five rays of the star hold the seals of the Five Civilized Tribes – Cherokee, Chickasaw, Choctaw, Creek, and Seminole, all of whom have a major presence in the state.

 The Seal of the Cherokee Nation is in the upper left-hand ray.
 It consists of a large, seven-pointed star surrounded by a wreath of oak leaves.
 The seven-pointed star represents the seven ancient clans of the Cherokee people.
 The wreath of oak leaves refers to oak wood, the principal hardwood in the old Cherokee country in the Carolinas that was used in maintaining the perpetually burning sacred fire.
 In this connection, oak was a symbol of strength and everlasting life.

 The Seal of the Chickasaw Nation is in the top ray.
 It consists of an Indian warrior standing in ancient regalia, carrying two arrows in his right hand, a long bow in his left, and a shield on his left shoulder.
 The two arrows represent his guard over the two ancient tribal divisions, from which all Chickasaw clan and house names originated.
 According to old tribal lore, the bow and the shield represent the insignia of the Chickasaw warrior by right of his descent from the “House of Warriors”.

 The Seal of the Choctaw Nation is in the upper right-hand ray.
 It consists of an unstrung bow with three arrows and a pipe-hatchet blended together.
 The ceremonial pipe-hatchet was passed around and smoked in council when deliberating important tribal matters.
 Though a peaceable people, the Choctaws were noted for great strength in defending their homes and country.
 The unstrung bow represents peace yet instant preparedness for defense.
 The three arrows, always ready, stood for the three great Choctaw chiefs.